Family and Visitor Guidelines

 Please call Guest Services at (406) 728-4100 to find out about these services and more.
 We're happy to help you with anything you may need as a patient or guest at Community Medical Center.

-Located on the first floor in the Main Hospital, by the cafeteria.
+Located on the first floor by the coffee shop.

 Mon., Tues., Thurs. & Fri.